Hauteclere/development_environment_advice/README.md

 ![](./img/magic.gif)

 Seriously.
 Just imagine for a moment that there are elves inside each component of the computer, and they do what they're told to on command.
+It simplifies the discussion, and it really doesn't give you any less information.

 Let's take a look at some of those components: